-Raw scores are then converted into scaled scores, using a formula used to compensate for any differences in difficulty from test to test.
-The ISEE is graded on a scale of 760 to 940.
-The scales are derived from specific tables produced by the test maker.
-Once scores are converted to scaled scores, they are compared with the scores of students of the same grade level across the country.
-This is done using a 3-year rolling pool of test-taker scores.
+Raw scores are converted into scaled scores to account for differences in test difficulty across administrations.
+The ISEE is scored on a scale from 760 to 940.
+Scaled scores are determined using tables produced by the test maker.
+Scaled scores are then compared to a 3-year rolling average of scores from students of the same grade level nationally.

-Program percentiles compare students with peer test-takers within the same age and grade group.
+Program percentiles compare individual students to peers of the same age and grade who have taken the ISEE.

-- Scores between the 50th percentile and 74th percentile are considered to be "barely above average."
+- ISEE scores between the 50th and 74th percentiles are considered "barely above average."

-- Scores at or above the 75th percentile are considered to be "very strong."
+- ISEE scores at or above the 75th percentile are "very strong."

-ISEE Score Reports are released to the schools, educational consultants, and education organizations that a student selects on the registration form.
-Scores remain active for one academic year.
-The scores required for admissions vary by school.
-Contact the schools directly for admissions information.
+ISEE score reports are released to the schools, consultants, and organizations specified during registration.
+Scores remain valid for one academic year.
+Admissions requirements vary by school - contact your preferred schools directly for details.